DanielRHolland/scc19/README.md

 the Scala Web Service to call the methods on the Golang one.
 This has been done purely because I wanted a test bed on which to try out gRPC, and this existing codebase seemed like not too bad a choice.

-The following is an extract from the report I wrote for the Service-Centric and Cloud Computing module of my Bachelor's Degree.
-It describes a system built for the coursework of that module.
-The system's purpose was to simulate the trading of shares, and to log the shares owned by different users.
+The following is an extract from the report I wrote for this project.
+The system's purpose is to simulate the trading of shares, and to log the shares owned by different users.
 The software was written to a specification which detailed the purpose of the system, but not specifics of implementation, which was left relatively open-ended.
 As such, I chose to use Scala/Scalatra/Slick, Go, and Angular - largely because I wanted to learn more about each of these.